Ochoco National Forest

 A related Trip Idea

-If you’re clinging to August like a summer lifeline, we’re here to help.
+If you’re wanting to make time stand still this summer, we’re here to help.
 Head to Central Oregon’s Prineville (pop.
-9,000) for a secret summer extension.
-Here in the high desert, morning sunshine brightens blue skies with summery promise and…
+9,000) for a rustic, off-the-beaten-path experience.
+Here in the high desert, morning sunshine brightens blue skies with…